SoniCoder/dapoker/README.md

 Use `cabal run` to run your completed program.

 As you complete the assignments, stage, commit and push your changes to Github using the `Source Control` tab in the left panel.

+## DaPoker Rules

+Welcome to DaPoker!
+This version of poker supports only 2 human players The humans will play their turn one by one on the same machine The humans will have to enter their names at the beginning Each player will be given 100 ADA tokens to start with At the beginning of each round, a total of 5 community cards will be dealt along with 2 cards to each player at random
+The game will start with a small blind of 1 ADA and a big blind of 2 ADA For simplicity the first player will be the small blind and the second player will be the big blind This means that the game will start with the first player's turn Each player has the option to fold, call, check, raise or perform allin In this primitive version, there are no side pots, the winner takes all